JGAntunes/gatsby/packages/gatsby-plugin-google-gtag/README.md

 Easily add Google Global Site Tag to your Gatsby site.

+> This release is a fork of the original version within the gatsby repo with a feature by @imreFitos applied (https://github.com/gatsbyjs/gatsby/pull/35929)

 > The global site tag (gtag.js) is a JavaScript tagging framework and API that allows you to send event data to Google Analytics, Google Ads, Campaign Manager, Display & Video 360, and Search Ads 360.

 Global site tag (gtag.js) is meant to combine multiple Google tagging systems and can replace older ones such as [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/) ([gatsby-plugin-google-analytics](https://www.gatsbyjs.com/plugins/gatsby-plugin-google-analytics/)).